Mostafatalaat770/mostafatalaat770/README.md

 - 🌱 I’m currently learning machine learning and Golang.
 - 👯 I’m looking to collaborate on open-source projects.
 - 🤔 I’m looking for mentorship.
-- ⚡ Fun fact: I like coffee for its taste not for its caffeine 🤣.
+- ⚡ Fun fact: I like coffee for the taste, not for the caffeine 🤣.

 <p align="center">
 	<img